stephkwok01/find_me_food/README.md

 ## This is an app for a friend who loves classy thai food

 This app does the following:
 1) Loads the New York City Restaurant Inspection results csv file into a sql database (DOHMH).
 The database to store this data locates in a remote development server from my current work.
+Database can be replicated using the schema provided.
 The csv can be found at:
 https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD